juniperalcorn/knitwhich/README.md

 #### MVP
 - Use the Ravelry API to list user's pattern library and knitting needle collection.
 - Render API data on different pages using React component structure.
-- Display an accurate 10cm measure for projects.
 - List row counters for unique projects, labeled by the user, and save accurate row count.

 #### PostMVP